Why is NYU building 181 Mercer St?

-Our strategy for the podium perimeter will be to primarily light the interior wall directly and rely on second bounce light to illuminate the floor surface.
-Our goal will be to minimize directly visible luminaires in the ceiling plane from the street, and not have any light sources aimed directly to the exterior, unless required by building code.
-Also, because we have circulation at the perimeter, light levels can be naturally lower than they would need to be for instructional spaces, while still remaining safe, accessible, comfortable, and pleasant.
-Residential units will be furnished with shades for privacy.
+The design team has paid special attention to the design of indoor lighting and associated lighting controls so that the building does not appear to be over lit.
+All visible fixtures used at the perimeter of the lower floors are considered low glare with a regressed light source.
+Light levels will be programmed to automatically dim down after hours.
+The strategy for the podium perimeter will be to primarily light the interior wall directly and rely on second bounce light to illuminate the floor surface.
+The goal will be to minimize directly visible luminaires in the ceiling plane from the street, and not have any light sources aimed directly to the exterior, unless required by building code.
+Also, since circulation is located at the perimeter, light levels can be naturally lower than they would need to be for instructional spaces, while still remaining safe and accessible.

 Designed in support of the NYU Climate Action Plan, 181 Mercer is committed to environmental responsibility, and the building takes advantage of sustainable design strategies that reduce greenhouse gas emissions, water consumption, and the amount of waste generated during both construction and the building’s everyday use.
 We will pursue LEED v4 Silver at a minimum, and target certification as Gold.
 As part of this commitment, the building will be connected to NYU’s existing Co-Generation (CoGen) facility, a highly efficient, natural gas-fueled power plant that simultaneously produces electricity, heat, and chilled water; this will substantially reduce the building’s greenhouse gas emissions and air pollutants compared to conventional sources.